-Here at Middleham Park Racing, we are dedicated to providing the highest quality bloodstock combined with the best value.
-In doing so we attended the Goffs UK store sale with our agents Highflyer, a combination that has provided countless winners in the last few seasons but notably Yanworth was purchased from here.
+We attended the Goffs UK store sale with our agents Highflyer, a combination that has provided countless winners in the last few seasons but notably Yanworth was purchased from here.
 We are delighted to secure this fantastic son of the prolific sire MALINAS, out of the high quality producing mare Friendly Craic.
-We feel this gelding ticks all the boxes; a stunning looking individual, a fantastic mover and a pedigree to die for, what more could one want in a horse?
+This gelding is a stunning looking individual, a fantastic mover and a pedigree to die for.

 The most eye-catching aspect of this gelding has to be his pedigree; he is half-brother to not one but TWO Graded winning horses.
 A very high quality relative in Three Musketeers, (interestingly his trainer Dan Skelton was the under bidder), who won a Grade 2 over hurdles and was placed 3rd in a Grade 1 and also won The Grade 2 novice chase at Newbury.
 Another of his grade winning relatives, Royal Regatta was sold at this sale by the same vendors and went on to win his bumper, 2 hurdle races and secured 7 victories over fences including the Grade 2 Stella Artois Chase at Ascot and placing 3rd twice in the Grade 1 Betfair Ascot Chase.
 We can see no reason as to why our lad won’t be adding to the mares already fine record with her progeny.
 “There is no finer specimen at this sale” says Champion trainer Nicky Henderson whose Seven Barrow’s training yard this gelding will be heading to.